Fighting against all forms of discrimination in Tunisia (All 4 All)

 Who are our partners?

 Our partner is the Association pour la promotion du droit à la différence (ADD) with all the members of the O3DT, to fight against all forms of discrimination.
-Launched by ADD in April 2018, the O3DT now includes 64 organizations and two collectives:
+Launched by ADD in April 2018, the O3DT now includes more than 80 Tunisian civil society organizations.

 Who is funding this programme?